 Either one can be forgiven for acts committed in the folly of youth or one cannot.

 It is a ghastly reflection of modern America, though, that a politician who clearly believes infanticide has a place in society will almost certainly have to leave office because, 35 years ago, he attended a party dressed in an offensive costume.
 Have we completely lost sight of what is truly important?
 Can we no longer distinguish between true evil and off-color humor or politically incorrect hijinks?
 Northam should resign because he thinks it acceptable to snuff out the lives of newborn infants, but he will be forced to resign because he indulged in a racially-insensitive frivolity.
-Maybe Americans should re-examine their priorities.We value your comments!
-Please weigh in on our comment section below.
+Maybe Americans should re-examine their priorities.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com